alegrigoriev/vss2git/README.md

 You can also use `<LabelRefRoot>` specification in the config file to set a per-branch ref root.
 See [VSS label mapping](#VSS-label-mapping).

+`--decorate-commit-message <tagline type>`
+- tells the program to add a tagline to each commit message, depending on `<tagline type>`.
+At this time, the only `<tagline type>` supported is `revision-id`, which tells the program to add `VSS-revision: <rev>` taglines with VSS revision number to each commit.
+This is useful when debugging the conversion configuration, though less so in the resulting repository.

+By default, the commit messages are undecorated.
+Note that if the original commit message was empty, the `VSS-revision` tagline will always be added in its place.

 XML configuration file{#xml-config-file}
 ======================